Edd-Rowe/iris-service/README.md

 # Quickstart

-Clone the repo, open a terminal window and navigate to the root folder.
+Clone the repo, open a terminal window and navigate to the root directory.

 This project uses [Pipenv](https://github.com/pypa/pipenv) to manage python dependencies.

 Install pipenv if you haven't already: